What we do

-We develop and commercialize innovative medicines in the therapeutic area of anti-infectives
+We develop and commercialize innovative medicines in the anti-infectives therapy area.

 We have a proven track record of bringing drugs from research through clinical development all the way to the market.